linode/apl-docs/docs/inst-prerequisites.md

 ## Kubernetes

 Otomi requires a running Kubernetes cluster of version `1.18` up to `1.21` with at least 3 worker nodes (using General Purpose instance types with at least 4 vCPU and 12 GiB memory) in AWS, Azure, Google Cloud Platform.

 Running Otomi on an onprem cluster is also supported.
+More information about installing Otomi on your own hardware can be found [here](https://github.com/redkubes/quickstart/tree/main/onprem)

+To use the network policies feature in Otomi, make sure to install the Calico CNI (or any other CNI that supports Kubernetes network polices).

 Follow the instructions below to set up a Kubernetes cluster in your the cloud of your choice: